Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 combined with current AWS account tags, into cost-category rules (JSON string) appropriate to pass to the [`Rules` property for `AWS::CE::CostCategory`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ce-costcategory.html#cfn-ce-costcategory-rules).

+This lambda will query `lambda-mips-api` for a chart of accounts (a mapping of program codes and program names), and query AWS Organizations for account-level cost-tracking tags.

+Cost categories are created for each program listed in the chart of accounts.

+Tags may exist on either individual cloud resources or on their containing accounts which assign the resource costs to a particular program category.
+A list of tag names that may contain program assignments are provided as a template parameter.

 ### Category Rules

+Cost-category rules are created to assign line item costs to a category based on tags for the line item resource or its containing account.

-This lambda will create cost-category rules that check a list of tags (provided as a template parameter) for each account code listed in our chart of accounts, also create rules for each account tagged with a listed tag, and finally create rules to inherit the value from a listed tag.
+First, this lambda will create cost-category rules that check a list of tags (provided as a template parameter) for every combination of program code and tag name, also create rules for each account with an appropriate tag, and finally create rules to inherit the value from a listed tag if no other rule matches.

 The order of the rules matters because processing will stop at the first match.
 For more information on rule processing, see the [AWS User Guide](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-cost-categories.html).